NATO Defence Planning Process

 A single, unified political guidance for defence planning sets out the overall aims and objectives to be met by the Alliance.
 It translates guidance from higher strategic policy documents, such as the Strategic Concept, in sufficient detail to direct the defence planning efforts of the planning domains in order to determine the capabilities required.

-Political guidance aims at defining the number, scale and nature of the operations the Alliance should be able to conduct in the future (commonly referred to as NATO’s Level of Ambition).
+Political guidance includes a definition of the number, scale and nature of the operations the Alliance should be able to conduct in the future (commonly referred to as NATO’s Level of Ambition).
 It also defines the qualitative capability requirements to support this ambition.
-By doing so, it steers capability development efforts within the Allies and NATO.
+In doing this, it steers capability development efforts within the Allies and NATO.
 It defines associated priorities and timelines for use by the planning domains.

 Step 2 - Determine requirements

-NATO’s capability requirements (current and future) are consolidated into a single list called the Minimum Capability Requirements.
-These requirements are identified by the planning domains and the two Strategic Commands (Allied Command Operations (ACO) and Allied Command Transformation (ACT)).
-ACT has the lead in determining the requirements.
+NATO’s capability requirements are consolidated into a single list called the Minimum Capability Requirements.
+These requirements are identified by the two Strategic Commands (Allied Command Operations (ACO) and Allied Command Transformation (ACT)), supported by the planning domains, and with ACT in the lead.
 The process is structured, comprehensive, transparent and traceable and uses analytical tools coupled with relevant NATO expert analysis.
-This is done once every four years, although out-of-cycle activity for particular capabilities can be undertaken as circumstances dictate.
+The determination of requirements is done once every four years, although out-of-cycle activity for particular capabilities can be undertaken as circumstances dictate.

 Step 3 - Apportion requirements and set targets

-The Strategic Commands (with ACT in the lead) develop a target package for each Ally for existing and future capabilities, with associated priorities and timelines.
+The target setting process apportions the Minimum Capability Requirements to the Allies (either individually, multinationally or collectively) in the form of Capability Target packages.
+The Strategic Commands (with ACT in the lead, and supported by the NATO International Staff) develop a target package for each Ally for existing and future capabilities, with associated priorities and timelines.
 Targets are expressed in capability terms and are flexible enough to allow innovative solutions to be developed rather than replacing ‘like with like’.
+The apportionment process applies the political principles of fair burden-sharing and reasonable challenge in determining the Capability Target package of each Ally.

-Once each Ally has been consulted, the International Staff replaces the Strategic Commands in leading the process.
-Target packages are forwarded to Allies with a recommendation of which targets should be retained or removed.
-Allies review these packages during a series of Multilateral Examinations and agree a target package for each Ally on the basis of “consensus minus one”, meaning that a single Ally cannot veto what otherwise would be a unanimous decision on its own target package.
+Following a round of consultations with Allies on the Capability Target packages, the lead passes from the Strategic Commands to the NATO International Staff.
+Allies review the Capability Target packages during a series of multilateral examinations and agree the Capability Target package for each Ally on the basis of “consensus minus one”, meaning that an individual Ally cannot veto what otherwise would be a unanimous decision on its own Capability Target package.

 Step 4 - Facilitate implementation

-This step assists national measures, facilitates multinational initiatives and directs NATO efforts to satisfy agreed targets and priorities in a coherent and timely manner.
+Step 4 is where NATO assists Allies in implementing the targets, by facilitating multinational initiatives and directing NATO efforts to help Allies address the priority capability shortfalls in a coherent and timely manner.
 Unlike other steps in the process, this step – or function - is continuous in nature.

 Step 5 - Review results